ujtakk/4004/README.md

 * Go (>= 1.10)

-XXX is written by Go only with standard packages.
+4004 is written by Go only with standard packages.
 So, you can build XXX by:
 ```
 $ go build